posm/posm/docs/system_components.md

 Field Papers runs unmodified, as necessary configuration hooks were built in during POSM development.
-Notable changes relative to fieldpapers.org include the use of local disks (vs. S3) for storage of PDFs, GeoTIFFs, and uploaded snapshots, a web hook configured to notify OMK Server when atlases have been created (producing an OMK "deployment" covering the same area), and exposure of an SMB share that allows snapshots to be uploaded in bulk by copying them to a file share.
+Notable changes relative to fieldpapers.org include the use of local disks (vs. S3) for storage of PDFs, GeoTIFFs, and uploaded snapshots, a web hook configured to notify POSM Admin when atlases have been created (producing an OMK "deployment" covering the same area), and exposure of an SMB share that allows snapshots to be uploaded in bulk by copying them to a file share.